InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-14-transition.md

 - Electronic systems that manage infrastructure are compromised and disabled en masse, resulting in widespread panic that must be quelled by increasing the scope and cost of the government.

+- Microtask platforms are increasingly ubiquitous, and are compromised using zero-days and advanced persistent threats, allowing enemy faction's to utilize unsuspecting agents to carry out tasks that combine disasterously.

 - With the increasing availability of publicly available human subject data and the resulting loss of privacy, enemy factions are able to find and target disenfranchised demographics,